 Seven SAEs were reported in the FP187 treatment groups, each of which only occurred once.
 Five cases were classified by the investigator as being unrelated to the use of FP187, while two cases were judged by the investigator as being possibly related to the use of FP187.
-One patient, who had hypertension and a family history of cardiovascular diseases experienced a transient ischemic attack, or TIA, while a second patient experiencing abdominal pain over period of approximately 24 hours.
+One patient, who had hypertension and a family history of cardiovascular diseases experienced a transient ischemic attack, or TIA, while a second patient experienced severe abdominal pain over period of approximately 24 hours.
 The patient experiencing the TIA discontinued the treatment regimen but the patient experiencing abdominal pain continued the treatment regimen after being discharged from the hospital without additional drug-related AEs.
 These cases have been reported to the FDA and European regulatory authorities but have not resulted in any requests from such authorities.
 No deaths were reported in the trial.
 No notable difference between active and placebo arms was seen for the frequency of infections, change in pulse, blood pressure or weight, change in triglycerides, cholesterol, HDL-C or LDL-C, change in liver enzymes, creatinine, or creatinine clearance (Cockcroft-Gault-Formula).
-A mild eosinophilia (i.e., increase in eosinophil blood cell count) was observed in all treatment groups, including the placebo group, whereas moderate and severe lymphopenia (i.e., decrease in lymphocyte blood cell count) was observed in all treatment groups, including the placebo group, whereas moderate and severe lymphopenia occurred only in FP187 treatment groups.
+A mild eosinophilia (i.e., increase in eosinophil blood cell count) was observed in all treatment groups, including the placebo group, whereas moderate and severe eosinophilia occurred only in FP187 treatment groups.
+Similarly, a mild lymphopenia occurred only in FP187 treatment groups.
 All returned to pre-treatment values during the course of the study or were considered by the investigator to be not clinically relevant at the end of the study.
 Both eosinophilia and lymphopenia are well documented AEs of fumaric acid ester therapy.
 No increased rate of infection was observed among patients with either eosinophilia or lymphopenia.